alx-sch/STRIKE_A_POSE/README.md

     **Example:** `python play.py 10 5`

     **Note:** This might take 2–3 minutes when executing for the first time.
 The delay is due to the program loading the large, pre-trained pose detection model into RAM.

-    **macOS:** Make sure your terminal app (Terminal, iTerm, etc.) has camera access enabled under System Settings → Privacy & Security → Camera.
-You may need to restart the terminal after granting permission.
+Make sure your terminal app has camera access enabled (e.g., macOS: System Settings → Privacy & Security → Camera); you may need to restart the terminal after granting permission.

 **Post-Game Commands**